On good tech debt

 So go forth and write scrappy code in your new projects (you'll be able to get rid of it later if your project is still around).

-This is not permission to add tech debt in proven units of the business.
+This is not permission to add tech debt in proven business units.
 There is bad tech debt, and it largely looks like bad financial debt.
 It will slow you down, stop you from hitting your goals, and weigh on your motivation.
 Pay down this debt aggressively, the same way you'd aggressively pay down credit card debt.

 - U.S. Bureau of Labor Statistics data